UserNobody14/momvan/README.md

 This is a system for writing forms in vanjs.

-First you call "createForm", like so:
+Simply call "createForm", like so:

 ```typescript
 import van from 'momvan';